Teen Health

 Food Insecurity

-The Brain–Body Connection
+The Nutritional Psychiatry of Youth Trauma: The Brain–Body Connection

 For young people, consistent nutrition is key to brain function.
 The brain relies on essential nutrients to regulate mood, manage stress, control impulses, and make sound decisions.[1]
 Housing instability and food insecurity lead to nutrient-poor diets, weakening the brain’s ability to cope under pressure.
 When undernourishment combines with trauma, anxiety, depression, and emotional dysregulation become more likely—making it harder for youth to stay safe, focused, and hopeful.